peteroupc/html3dutil/doc/H3DU.SurfaceEval.md

 * `u2` (Type: Number) (optional)<br>
     Ending U coordinate of the surface to evaluate.
 Default is 1.
 * `v1` (Type: Number) (optional)<br>
-    Starting U coordinate of the surface to evaluate.
+    Starting V coordinate of the surface to evaluate.
 Default is 0.
 * `v2` (Type: Number) (optional)<br>
-    Ending U coordinate of the surface to evaluate.
+    Ending V coordinate of the surface to evaluate.
 Default is 1.

 #### Return Value